This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of mitral regurgitation?

-- Shortness of breath during activity or when you lie down
+- Shortness of breath that gets worse during activity

 - Cough, especially when you lie down